 If you are considering divorce we will help you complete the paperwork.
 Initially you will need to produce your original marriage certificate or a certified copy available from your place of marriage for a small fee.
 There will be a court fee payable of £550 when your petition is issued, provided your case remains straight forward, we can offer a fixed fee of £600 plus VAT.
 However, if your case is more complex, we will work with you to agree what is best for your circumstances based on our hourly rates.

 If you don’t want to divorce, then a Judicial Separation may be more suitable for you.
 It is similar to a divorce in that you have to apply to a court but it does not end the marriage.
 This option also allows you to apply for financial support.

-To book your free appointment please contact our family department by emailing Rebecca or Lisa below.
+To book an appointment please contact our family department by emailing Rebecca or Lisa below or call 01924 291122.